 QUALITY ASSURANCE

-Manufacturer Qualifications: Engage a firm with at least (10) years experience in manufacturing and installing infrared viewing panes (lens and/or optic type).
+Manufacturer Qualifications: Engage a firm with at least 10 years experience in manufacturing and installing infrared viewing panes (lens and/or optic type).

 DELIVERY, STORAGE, AND HANDLING

 Deliver products in factory labeled packages.

 Store and handle in strict compliance with manufacturer’s instructions and recommendations.
 Protect from potential damage from weather and construction operations.
 Section 016000 - Product Requirements: Transport, handle, store, and protect Products.